edge_nn returns edge-lists defined by the nearest neighbour. The function

 (optional) spatial distance threshold to set maximum distance between an individual and their neighbour.

-boolean indicating if the distance between individuals should be returned.
-If FALSE (default), only ID, NN columns (and timegroup, splitBy columns if provided) are returned.
-If TRUE, another column "distance" is returned indicating the distance between ID and NN.
+logical indicating if the distance between individuals should be returned.
+If FALSE (default), only individual columns (and timegroup, splitBy columns if provided) are returned.
+If TRUE, a column "distance" is also returned indicating the distance between individuals in the units of the

 Value